-18.05 ARBITRATOR'S AUTHORITY

-A. The arbitrator shall not have jurisdiction or authority to add to, amend, modify, nullify, or ignore in any way the provisions of this contract nor shall the arbitrator have the authority to review any academic or clinical judgment.

-B. In any event, the arbitrator shall have no authority or jurisdiction to substitute their judgment for that of the University.

-C. The arbitrator shall have no authority to order the University to advance a Resident to the next level of training nor to be assessed as eligible for graduation, board certification, and/or the ability to practice autonomously.

-18.06 DECISION AND REMEDY

-A. If the grievance is sustained in whole or in part, and subject to the limitations set forth in the paragraph below, the remedy shall not exceed restoring to the Resident the pay, benefits, or rights lost as a result of a violation of the Agreement, less any compensation and/or benefits received from any source, including, but not limited to Workers' Compensation and/or unemployment benefits, etc.

-B. If a grievance related to a Disciplinary Action is sustained in whole or in part, the Arbitrator shall have no authority to advance a Resident to the next level of training, or attest that a Resident is eligible for graduation or board certification.

-C. The decision of the arbitrator shall be final and binding.
-The decision shall be distributed to the parties within thirty (30) calendar days of the close of the record of the arbitration, unless the arbitrator notifies the parties that the time frame cannot be met.

-D. The arbitrator shall have no authority to award time-in-lieu of training or to extend the time limits for program completion.

-E. The arbitrator shall have no authority to award back wages or other monetary reimbursement, nor shall the University be liable on a grievance claiming back wages or other monetary reimbursements for:

-1. Any period of time during which an extension of time limits has been granted by the employer at the request of the Union; or

-2. Any period of time between the first date the arbitrator is available for an arbitration hearing and the date of the hearing, when the first date is rejected by the Union; or

-3. Any period of time greater than thirty (30) calendar days prior to the date of the initial filing at Step 1 of the grievance procedure.

-F. Upon the request of either the University or the Union, the arbitrator shall retain jurisdiction if there are disputes concerning an award of retroactive pay (and/or benefits).

-18.07 RELEASE TIME AND PAY STATUS

-A. Whenever an arbitration hearing or a meeting convened to resolve the arbitration is scheduled during the regular work time of a Resident who is a grievant, representative, or witness, reasonable release time with pay shall be granted to such Resident(s) involved so long as a written request for release time is received at least 24 hours in advance by the Director of Labor Relations or designee.
+- F. Decision and Remedy - 1.
+If the grievance is sustained in whole or in part, and subject to the limitations set forth in the paragraph below, the remedy shall not exceed restoring to the Resident the pay, benefits, or rights lost as a result of a violation of the Agreement, less any compensation and/or benefits received from any source, including, but not limited to Workers' Compensation and/or unemployment benefits, etc. - 2.
+If a grievance related to a Disciplinary Action is sustained in whole or in part, the Arbitrator shall have no authority to advance a Resident to the next level of training, or attest that a Resident is eligible for graduation or board certification. - 3.
+The decision of the arbitrator shall be final and binding.
+The decision shall be distributed to the parties within thirty (30) calendar days of the close of the record of the arbitration, unless the arbitrator notifies the parties that the time frame cannot be met. - 4.
+The arbitrator shall have no authority to award time-in-lieu of training or to extend the time limits for program completion. - 5.
+The arbitrator shall have no authority to award back wages or other monetary reimbursement, nor shall the University be liable on a grievance claiming back wages or other monetary reimbursements for: - a.
+Any period of time during which an extension of time limits has been granted by the employer at the request of the Union; or - b.
+Any period of time between the first date the arbitrator is available for an arbitration hearing and the date of the hearing, when the first date is rejected by the Union; or - c.
+Any period of time greater than thirty (30) calendar days prior to the date of the initial filing at Step 1 of the grievance procedure. - 6.
+Upon the request of either the University or the Union, the arbitrator shall retain jurisdiction if there are disputes concerning an award of retroactive pay (and/or benefits). - G. Release Time and Pay Status - 1.
+Whenever an arbitration hearing or a meeting convened to resolve the arbitration is scheduled during the regular work time of a Resident who is a grievant, representative, or witness, reasonable release time with pay shall be granted to such Resident(s)involved so long as a written request for release time is received at least 24 hours in advance by the Director of Labor Relations or designee.

-B. When arbitrations or meetings occur outside a Resident's scheduled work time, no release time shall be granted.

-C. Time spent in investigating and preparation for arbitration shall not be on pay status.
+- 2. When arbitrations or meetings occur outside a Resident's scheduled work time, no release time shall be granted. - 3.
+Time spent in investigating and preparation for arbitration shall not be on pay status.